The FY 2020-2023 Transportation Improvement Program

 The table below shows the projects that have been preliminarily selected to be funded with Federal funding allocated specifically to the MATS urban area.
 These funds are called STUL funds, and MATS is directly responsible for their planning and programming.
 Other types of transportation projects, such as transit projects and interstate highways, are programmed by agencies such as the Michigan Department of Transportation, and MATS is only indirectly responsible for their approval to use other Federal funds.
 Those other projects will be presented here near the end of February, 2019.
 To open the table in another window and larger size, click the picture.

 Keep in mind that these are only some of the projects that will eventually be represented in the TIP.
-Throughout the month of February, 2019 MATS will be receiving and programming into our database project updates from transit systems and MDOT as well.
+Throughout the month of February, 2019 MATS received and programed into our database project updates from local agencies, transit systems and MDOT.
 These projects, funded from a variety of Federal sources, still need to be in the TIP, and “fiscally constrained”, i.e. realistically programmed in terms of probable available funding.